volodymyrhudyma/blog/content/blog/my-way-of-looking-for-the-perfect-react-architecture.md

 ![Atomic design image](/img/atomic-design-process.png "Atomic design image")

-This design approach helps us to build a good project structure that is easy to maintain and easy to understand, if it is set up correctly.
+This design approach helps us to build a good project structure that is easy to maintain and easy to understand if it is set up correctly.

 ![Atomic design screenshot](/img/screenshot-2020-07-29-at-17.21.44.png "Atomic design screenshot")